-If your child with special health care needs has regular and multiple provider visits, talk to your pediatrician and specialists to plan out a schedule.
+If your child with special health care needs has regular and multiple provider visits, talk to your pediatrician and specialists to plan out a schedule to regularly check in and review needs.
 Ask which visits can be done virtually and which need to be in person, as well as what is covered by insurance.

 Virtual visits.
 Your pediatrician, specialists, therapists, and others who care for your child may offer

 telehealth appointments by phone, Skype, FaceTime, or another telehealth option.
 Home-based lab draws and diagnostic imaging tests may also be available.
 There are

 tools available to help children and caregivers who need hearing or vision help participate in virtual visits.